gbida/data_science/readme.md

-# data science
+# data_science

 contents what I learned from data scientist class in Kyungbook University and others

 ## structure

-- data: public or open data portal for analysis
+- Data: public or open data portal for analysis
+- Docs: pdf, txt files
-- font: for encoding korean language
+- Fonts: for encoding korean language
-- learn: files what I learned
+- Learn: files what I learned